spectrocloud/librarium/docs/docs-content/getting-started/aws/deploy-manage-k8s-cluster-tf.md

 export SPECTROCLOUD_APIKEY=<Your-Spectro-Cloud-API-key>
 ```

 Next, issue the following command to initialize Terraform.
-The `init` command downloads the plugins and providers
+The `init` command initializes the working directory that
-defined in the **provider.tf** file.
+contains the Terraform files.

 ```shell
 terraform init